Keyword clustering and Text analysis

 Setting up a clustering project

-Go to the Tools section and open Grouping and Text Analytics.
+Go to the Tools section and open Keyword clustering and Text analysis.

 Click Create a project.